DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_getvalue_method.md

 @signature: {'getValue(id?: string): ICheckboxGroupValue | string | boolean;'}

 @params:
-- id    string  optional, the id of a checkbox
+`id: string` - optional, the id of a checkbox

-@returns:
-param   string|boolean|object     the current value/state of the checkbox

 @example:
 // returns string value if the value is specified in the checkbox configuration